 - Oahu pineapples and Maui pineapples are different.
 If you go to both islands, try them both.

 On the Road to Hana (Maui) there are multiple stands that sell banana bread made from the wonderful Hawaiian bananas.
 If you’re on the road early, the bread will be hot – just out of the oven!!
-You haven’t tasted banana bread until you’ve tasted THIS banana bread! 🙂
+Honestly, you haven’t tasted banana bread until you’ve tasted THIS banana bread! 🙂

 Other Articles in this Hawaii Series: